Atlanta Central Library

 The Atlanta Central Library in Downtown Atlanta is the main library and headquarters of the Atlanta–Fulton Public Library System.
-The library, built from 1977 to 1980, has a Brutalist design by architect Marcel Breuer – his last work, and his only work in Atlanta.
-The building was partially renovated in 2002, and a complete renovation took place from 2018 to 2021, following a 2016 vote against demolishing the structure.
+The visual conceptualization of the building was influenced by mid-century modernism and the International Style, with the exterior cladding and surface being Béton Brut; an architectural aesthetic that later became known as Brutalism or Brutalist.
+Built from 1977 to 1980, the library was Marcel Breuer’s last work, and his only building in Atlanta.
+In 2002 the building was partially renovated, and following a 2016 vote against demolishing the structure a complete renovation took place from 2018 to 2021.

 History

 Prior building

 On March 4, 1902, the first public library, the Carnegie Library, opened on the site of the current Central Library.
 When the library opened, only the basement, the stacks, and the children's room were completed.
 The Carnegie Library remained the main library of the system for most of the century.
 The library was renovated in 1950 and 1966 through city bond funding.
 Before 1950 the system was referred to as the Carnegie Library, but to commemorate the renovation of the central Carnegie Library the system was renamed the Atlanta Public Library in 1950.
 It was in this building that 20 gay men were arrested following a police stakeout in September 1953, an event known as the Atlanta Public Library perversion case.
 In 1977 the Carnegie Library was torn down to make way for the current Central Library.
 However, the building's architectural bays were preserved, and used to create the Carnegie Education Pavilion, a monument to higher education in Atlanta.